Dr. Sebi: A Unique Person.

 I visited the village this week to confirm that it is still in operation.
 Most of the staff speaks English.
 This makes it perfect for foreigners who come and stay at the facilities.
 Dr. Sebi and the Usha Village are world famous.
 They are also an important asset to Honduras and humanity.
-If you need to contact the USHA Village, you can find information at their web page: www.ushavillagehn.com.
-Their local email is firstname.lastname@example.org.
-Their local phone in Honduras is (504) 2449 0615 and (504) 9964 1349.
-They also have a magic jack US number: (310) 742 3749.
+If you need to contact the USHA Village, you can find information at their Facebook page.
+Their local email is email@example.com and you can also visit their official website: ushavillagehn.com .
+Their local phone in Honduras is (504) 2408 1170 and (504) 9964 1349.

 The USHA Village is open Monday through Friday from 8 am to 4 pm.
 Saturdays from 8 till noon.
 You can show up unannounced to buy some of his cell food capsules.
 You can enjoy a sauna or thermal spring bath, for a reasonable price of lempiras 100 each.
 (This is roughly $4.00 US per person.)

 Getting to USHA Village